Find Affordable College Courses

 Top Rocky Mountains Region Schools for a Master's in Statistics

 Our 2023 rankings named Colorado State University - Fort Collins the best school in the Rocky Mountains Region for statistics students working on their master’s degree.
-Located in the midsize city of Fort Collins, Colorado State is a public college with a very large student population.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a very large student population.

 Read full report on Statistics at Brigham Young University - Provo